 Skip to content

-Your Congestive Heart Failure Questions Answered
+Your Top 5 Congestive Heart Failure Questions Answered

 Carter-SquareAround 6.2 million adults in the United States have congestive heart failure (CHF) according to a 2020 report from the American Heart Association.
 Congestive heart failure (CHF) is a chronic condition in which the heart's ability to pump blood is weakened, leading to a buildup of fluid in the body.
 CHF is a serious condition that currently has no cure and requires ongoing management and treatment.
 As a primary care doctor, I will be addressing below some of the most frequently asked questions (FAQs) about congestive heart failure, including its causes, symptoms, diagnosis, and treatment options.